Dayana Yastremska: 2015–17: Five ITF titles

 Yastremska began playing low-level events on the ITF Women's Circuit in 2015.
 Her best result of the year was a semifinal loss to Markéta Vondroušová at a $10k event in Sharm El Sheikh.
-She won her first ITF title in March 2016 at the $25k event in Campinas, Brazil, where she came through qualifying and defeated No. 157 Alizé Lim in the final.
-A month and a half later, she made her WTA main draw debut at the İstanbul Cup at the age of 15.
+She won her first title in March 2016 at the $25k event in Campinas, Brazil, where she came through qualifying and defeated No. 157 Alizé Lim in the final.
+A month and a half later, she made her WTA Tour main-draw debut at the İstanbul Cup at the age of 15.
 As a wildcard, she lost her opening-round match to Nao Hibino.
 A year later, Yastremska was awarded another wildcard into the same tournament and defeated Andrea Petkovic for her first career WTA match win.
 She made it to the quarterfinals, where she lost to Jana Čepelová despite having two chances to serve for the match.
 Yastremska qualified for her only other WTA main draw of the year at the Nottingham Open, losing in the first round.
 In September, Yastremska won a $60k title at the Ladies Open Dunakeszi.
 With this title, she rose from No. 272 to No. 202.
-Later that month, she defeated top seed and world No. 46, Donna Vekic, in the semifinals of the $100k Neva Cup, before losing to Belinda Bencic in the final.
+Later that month, she defeated top seed and world No. 46, Donna Vekić, in the semifinals of the $100k Neva Cup, before losing to Belinda Bencic in the final.
 This runner-up finish brought her into the top 200 for the first time at No. 174.
 Yastremska also had a strong season in doubles, winning three ITF titles, including the $80k Prague Open with Anastasia Potapova.